manchito/libpurple-omemo-plugin/README.md

 Encryption is disabled by default.
 To enable it set the value of *encryption* in the table *contacts* to 1.
 If the table has no entries try restarting Pidgin.

 ##### Step three: Trust devices (or not)
 Now you are able to receive encrypted messages.
 However, in order to send you need to define **for every device of your contact** whether you trust it or not.
 Go to the table *devices* and set *trust* to 1 (trusted) or 0 (not trusted) accordingly.
+Do the same for your own devices.

 ## Troubleshooting
 You won't get any feedback from the plug-in in the chat window.
 If something doesn't work as expected open the Pidgin debug console (Help->Debug window) and filter after *core-mancho-omemo*.